SuperTalk Mississippi

 The only U.S. Senate race features incumbent Republican Roger Wicker being challenged by Democrat Ty Pinkins.
 All four U.S. House seats will be on ballots based on location.
 In District 1, incumbent Republican Trent Kelly squares off against Democratic challenger Dianne Black.
 In District 2, incumbent Democrat Bennie Thompson is being challenged by Republican Ron Eller.
 In District 3, Republican Michael Guest is unopposed.
 In District 4, incumbent Republican Mike Ezell faces Democratic challenger Craig Raybon.

-Four of nine seats on the Mississippi Supreme Court will be on the ballot as well, with two incumbents being contested.
-Justice Jim Kitchens is being challenged by four candidates – Jennifer Branning, Byron Carter, Ceola James, and Abby Robinson – for the third position in District 1 which encompasses the central part of the state.
+Four of nine seats on the Mississippi Supreme Court will be on the ballot as well, with two incumbents being challenged.
+Justice Jim Kitchens is being challenged by four candidates – Jenifer Branning, Byron Carter, Ceola James, and Abby Robinson – for the third position in District 1 which encompasses the central part of the state.
 In the southern part of the state, Justice Dawn H. Beam is being challenged by David Sullivan for the second position in District 2.

 There will also be three races for seats on the Mississippi Court of Appeals.
 The full sample ballot can be found here.